Bihar: Metro transit

 Patna will be the first city in Bihar to have mass rapid transit system.
 Patna Metro with network of 31 km length is under construction as of 2022.
+However, it is currently delayed due to land acquisition process.

 Bus transit

 Bihar State Road Transport Corporation (BSRTC) runs interstate, intrastate, and international route buses.
-BSRTC has daily ridership of around 100,000.
-Its fleet includes non-electric and electric buses, AC and non-AC buses.
+BSRTC has a daily ridership of around 100,000.
+Its fleet includes non-electric and electric buses, and AC and non-AC buses.
 Delhi, Ranchi, and Kathmandu in Nepal are some of the destinations served outside Bihar.
-Patliputra Inter-State Bus Terminal is a major bus transit hub in Bihar.
+BSRTC has undergone significant expansion and modernisation since 2020.
+BSRTC runs intercity and local buses, and it has introduced new low-emission, air-conditioned buses (including electric and CNG models) equipped with Wi-Fi, GPS tracking, CCTV surveillance cameras, panic buttons, and mobile charging points.
+In 2021, BSRTC launched the Chalo mobile application to provide live bus tracking and enable cashless e-ticketing via mobile passes, encouraging more commuters to use public transport.
+Urban transport infrastructure has also been upgraded, notably with the opening of the Patliputra Inter-State Bus Terminal in Patna in 2020 the state’s first modern ISBT and a 24-acre central bus depot called Parivahan Parisar in 2023 as a hub for all Patna city and intercity buses.
+For rural areas, the Mukhyamantri Gram Parivahan Yojana (launched in 2018 and expanded in recent years) provides a 50% subsidy (up to ₹1 lakh) for selected panchayat-level beneficiaries to purchase passenger vehicles, improving village connectivity and creating transport jobs for disadvantaged groups.
+The state has also introduced women-only “Pink Bus” services in 2025 across six cities to enhance safety and inclusivity for female travellers – deploying 22-seater buses run by female conductors (with plans to train women drivers) and outfitting them with CCTV, GPS and panic-button alarms as security measures.

 Inland Waterways

-National Waterways-1 runs along Ganges river.
+National Waterways-1 runs along the Ganges river.
 Gaighat in Patna has a permanent terminal of inland waterways for handling cargo vessels.
 The Ganges is navigable throughout the year, and was the principal river highway across the vast Indo-Gangetic Plain.
 Vessels capable of accommodating five hundred merchants were known to ply this river in the ancient period, when it served as a conduit for overseas trade.
 The role of the Ganges as a channel for trade was enhanced by its natural links to major rivers and streams in north and south Bihar.